EnterpriseDB/tpa/INSTALL.md

     export ANSIBLE_HOME=/path/to/ansibledir
 ```

-Now you should be able to run ./ansible/ansible.
-The following simple
+Now you should be able to run ./ansible/ansible from your local copy of
-tests should succeed if Ansible has been installed correctly:
+the TPA repository.
+The following simple tests should succeed if Ansible
+has been installed correctly:

 ```
     ./ansible/ansible localhost -m ping